 Saint Judy also takes the viewer on a journey into the drama of complex and heart-warming relationships with her son, ex-husband, boss, employee, opposing counsel and clients.
 The film reminds the viewer that we’re all human and most of us will rise to the challenge when the best is expected of us.

 I watched Saint Judy at a personally difficult phase of my life having spent the last three years experiencing the Australian legal system for the first time.
 It’s been an emotionally, financially and physically harrowing experience that’s left me disillusioned, frustrated and understanding that we have a legal, rather than a justice, system.
 At stake for me, was and continues to be the safety of a courageous woman and her two vulnerable children.

 I was riveted throughout Saint Judy, I cried and even had an occasional chuckle, but I also felt that kernel of hope that was almost snuffed out spark and re-energise me that we can all, individually and collectively, make a difference in our world.
 I encourage you to take a couple of hours, immerse yourself in this drama and enjoy the soundtrack as you find your inspiration to make your world that little bit brighter for the people in it.
 After all, for anyone who prays the Lord’s Prayer, “Your will be done on earth as it is in heaven”, I pray that after watching this movie, you’ll be inspired to work towards your own bit of heaven here and now.

-Saint Judy will have a limited cinema release in late May by Heritage Films.
-Watch the official trailer here.
+Edit: Saint Judy will be released in cinemas on Thursday 20 August by Heritage Films.
+Find a screening here, and watch the official trailer here.